| The Bunny Camp Newsletter is brought to you by Leeds & Bradford Hopper Group

 home Lucky’s told me mum 2-foot was really worried ‘cos I fret away from home (that’s

 my macho image gone then!!) – and she knew if I didn’t start eating it could be serious.
+Aunty Sonya from Bunnycamp picked me up from vets on the Friday and took me to her

 place, ‘cos unfortunately mum and dad 2 foot were going to London that weekend – mum